applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/README.md

 This project is in very early development stage.
 It's not ready for prime-time by any means, but I fall firmly into the "publish early, publish often" mindset, hence its public availability.
 I am very interested in feedback in the form of email (gregcaporaso@gmail.com) or [pull requests](https://help.github.com/articles/using-pull-requests).

+The code in the ``iab`` module is not sufficiently tested, documented, or optimized for production use.
+As code reaches those quality standards it will be ported to [scikit-bio](http://www.scikit-bio.org).
+I do not recommend using the code in the ``iab`` module outside of these notebooks.

 Currently, the **best example of where I'm hoping to go with these materials** is the [multiple sequence alignment](http://nbviewer.ipython.org/github/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/blob/master/algorithms/4-multiple-sequence-alignment.ipynb) chapter.

 Outline